 We did look at several different brands before selecting the Kichler 310145MWH Enduro 52 inch Matte White Ceiling Fan.
 It ended up being a choice between this Kichler and the following Hunter Fan Company Hunter 53069 Traditional 52``Ceiling Fan from Low Profile III collection in White finish.

 We liked the down rod look of the Kichler fan better than just the ceiling canopy on the Hunter Fan.
-Also, the specs for the Air Flow Capacity on Kichler were quite a bit better than Hunter, which cinched the decision.
+Also, the specs for the Air Flow Capacity on Kichler were quite better than Hunter, which cinched the decision.

 I did buy this ceiling fan from Lighting New York instead of Amazon because they've given me better pricing on the Kichler brand products so far.
 Shipping has always been free, probably because of the order amount, and the product arrives typically within one or two days.